davidchall/ipaddress/README.md

 [![codecov.io](https://codecov.io/github/davidchall/ipaddress/coverage.svg?branch=master)](https://codecov.io/github/davidchall/ipaddress?branch=master)
 <!-- badges: end -->

-The ipaddress packages provides classes for storing IP addresses and networks, in both the IPv4 and IPv6 address spaces.
-Its interface is inspired by by Python’s [`ipaddress`](https://docs.python.org/library/ipaddress.html) and [`cyberpandas`](https://cyberpandas.readthedocs.io) modules.
+The ipaddress package provides classes for storing IP addresses and networks.
+Its interface is inspired by Python’s [`ipaddress`](https://docs.python.org/library/ipaddress.html) and [`cyberpandas`](https://cyberpandas.readthedocs.io) modules.

 Here are some of the features:

-  - IP addresses stored in their native representation (a sequence of bits) for **efficient data storage**
+  - IP addresses are stored in their native representation (a sequence of bits) for **efficient data storage**
   - Calculations are performed in C++ for **improved performance**
-  - **Compatible with tidyverse** functions
+  - Classes are **compatible with the tidyverse**
   - Supports both **IPv4 and IPv6** address spaces

 ## Installation